-Today, you are likely to spend a great deal of time searching for a specialty store seeking to buy either a coffee cup commemorating the first day of spring or a printer that works with your stockpile of ink cartridges.
-Be on the lookout for cardboard boxes.
+Today, you are likely to spend a great deal of time watching the shopping channel trying to buy either a coffee cup commemorating the first day of spring or a printer that works with your stockpile of ink cartridges.
+Be on the lookout for pencil sharpeners with an attitude.

 Your Complete Scope